 Binge drinking results in next-day hangovers in the best of cases.
 After you have consumed excess alcohol, your body metabolizes it as a chemical called acetaldehyde.

 This metabolite is known for its toxic effects.
 It contributes to nausea, headaches, and could worsen depression in some people.
-Drinking too much causes the blood vessels to expand.
+Drinking too many causes the blood vessels to expand.
 This process has been linked to migraines, as the blood vessels contract to their normal size.
 Your body will hurt whenever your blood vessels expand or decrease in size.

 Alcohol interrupts your regular sleep cycle.
 The interruptions to your brain’s natural chemicals also make you more sensitive to sound and light.
 Ultimately, you are also suffering from a lack of sleep when you are dealing with a hangover.